Xzar-x/ShadowMap/README.md

    The installer will also attempt to copy amass\_config.yaml and subfinder\_config.yaml to their respective default configuration paths (\~/.config/amass/config.yaml and \~/.config/subfinder/config.yaml).
 You might be prompted to overwrite existing configurations.
    **Important:** Remember to fill in your API keys in \~/.config/{amass,subfinder}/config.yaml for optimal results with tools like Amass and Subfinder that leverage external services.

-After successful installation, totalsubfinder.sh will be available in your system's PATH, and you can run it directly by typing totalsubfinder.sh.
+After successful installation, shadowmap will be available in your system's PATH, and you can run it directly by typing shadowmap or smp

 ## **📁 Output Structure**